wso2/ETAC/outlooks/blockchain4integration_outlook.md

 Following describes patterns according to template described by Aleksandra Tešanovic [6].

 ### Architecture Pattern for IAM.
-**Context:** IAM environments includes many users and service providers where users want to user services provided by service providers.
+**Context:** IAM environments includes many users and service providers where users want to use services provided by service providers.
 This is done by providing each user account and set of capabilities where users goes to service providers, demonstrate their ownership of the accounts and then receive services based on their capabilities.

 **Forces:** Need implement a decentralized IAM environment where a single rouge user or few users can’t significantly affect the system.